ovh/docs/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian12-netplan/guide.en-gb.md

 ---
-title: "How to Configure Your NIC for Link Aggregation in Debian 12 or Ubuntu 24.04 (Netplan)"
+title: "How to configure Link Aggregation with LACP in Debian 12 or Ubuntu 24.04"
-excerpt: "Enable Link Aggregation in your Debian 12 or Ubuntu 24.04 server"
+excerpt: "Enable Link Aggregation in your Debian 12 or Ubuntu 24.04 server (Netplan)"
-updated: 2024-10-07
+updated: 2024-10-08
 ---

 ## Objective